open-quantum-safe/oqs-demos/chromium/README.md

 ### Shipping binary

-If all steps outlined above have been successfully executed, one can extract a standalone binary distribution by running `tar czvf chromium-binary.tgz -T ~/git/oqs-demos/chromium/chromium-tar-files.txt` within the directory `<CHROMIUM_ROOT>/out/Default` and moving the resulting `tgz` archive to a suitable machine with all UI components for execution.
+If all steps outlined above have been successfully executed, one can extract a standalone binary distribution by running `tar czvf chromium-binary.tgz *` within the directory `<CHROMIUM_ROOT>/out/Default` and moving the resulting `tgz` archive to a suitable machine with all UI components for execution.
+In order to not transfer too many unnecessary files, passing the options `--exclude='obj/*' --exclude='gen/*' --exclude=v8_context_snapshot_generator --exclude=mksnapshot --exclude=make_top_domain_list_variables --exclude=toolchain.ninja --exclude='*__pycache__*' ` to the `tar` command eliminates many files that are not essential for correct operation of a binary Chromium (v94) release.